felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 # Acknowledgments
 {:numbered="false"}

+Parts of this draft are based on the initial academic publication describing the proposal *ADEM: An Authentic Digital EMblem* {{ADEM}}.
 Initial work on this project was funded by the Werner Siemens-Stiftung (WSS).
 We thank the WSS for their generous support.